 At AML, we’re addressing some of these challenges.
-For example, we manufacture a barcode scanning handheld computer that comes with software that allows the SMR to receive and count their inventory quickly and accurately, at a cost of less than $650 per device.
-Our LDX10 handheld computer comes with seven pre-loaded applications, along with software that allows the user to modify the existing applications, or write a new one from scratch.
+For example, we manufacture a barcode scanning mobile computer that comes with software that allows the retailer to receive and count their inventory quickly and accurately, at a cost of less than $650 per device.
+Our LDX10 mobile computer comes with seven pre-loaded applications, along with software that allows the user to modify the existing applications, or write a new one from scratch.
 Developing an application to conduct audits to randomly check product price labeling, could be done in a matter of minutes… by anyone.
 They don’t have to be a software developer or even “tech savvy” for that matter.

 Developing an application to conduct audits to randomly check product price labeling, could be done in a matter of minutes… by anyone.

-the small retailer can provide that same price verification service to their customersWhat about the SMR that just wants a single price checker in their store… just one?
+What about the small business retailers that just want a single price-checker in their store… just one?
 And they don’t have the resources or the money to connect and integrate it into their POS system?
 AML has the answer in our Phoenix mini-kiosk and StoreScan software.
 For a one-time investment of around $1,200, the small retailer can provide that same price verification service to their customers.
 Data is installed onto the Phoenix kiosk simply by loading the price and description information onto a USB flash drive, installing the flash drive into the USB port, and then running the StoreScan software.
 The data is transferred from the flash drive into the StoreScan software and it’s ready to go.
 Remove the flash drive and use it to update the database as often as is necessary.
 Customers will have the exact same experience they have in the big-box stores, but the retailer will have made a minimal investment to provide it, and they will have freed up their sales associates for more important tasks.